Download the document here.

 See examples: example 1 and example 2.

-5. In the same year, can I continue in the 2nd semester (S2, S4, S6) if I have not passed the 1st semester (S1, S3, S5)?
+5. In the same year, can you continue in the second semester (S2, S4, S6) if you have not passed the first semester (S1, S3, S5)?

-Students who have completed the odd-numbered semester (S1, S3, S5) are entitled to continue their studies in the even-numbered semester (S2, S4, S6), regardless of their results in the odd-numbered semester.
+Students who have completed the odd-numbered semester (S1, S3, S5) are automatically entitled to continue their studies in the even-numbered semester (S2, S4, S6), regardless of their results in the odd-numbered semester.

 6. How do you progress to the next grade?